-I love making dals for everyday meals as they are a rich source of protein for a plant-based diet.
-I also like to add greens like palak (spinach) or kale and make the dal extra nutritious.
-It is also known as 'Masoor palak' or 'brown lentils curry with spinach'.
+I also like to add greens like palak (spinach) or kale, and make the dal extra nutritious.
+It is also known as 'Masoor palak' or 'brown lentils curry with spinach.
+Pairs well with basmati rice, quinoa, or roti.

 What are Whole Masoor Dal (Brown Lentils)?

-Masoor dal is a lentil that is brown-skinned from the outside and orange on the inside.
+Masoor dal is a lentil that is brown-skinned on the outside and orange on the inside.
 They are known as Sabut Masoor Dal in Hindi or Brown Lentils in English.
 Their split variety is known as red lentils or masoor dal.

 - Oil: use any cooking oil.
 You can also use ghee if you are not a vegan.